Australian Computers in Education Conference

 This National Conference is the biennial conference of the Australian Council for Computers in Education (ACCE).
 The conference opens to anyone who in interested in sharing their digital teaching experiences.
 The first conference took place in Melbourne, 1983.
-Between 1983-1996, the conference was held annually across Australia.
+Between 1983 and 1996, the conference was held annually across Australia.
 After 1996, the conference became biennial.
-From 1994, a series of frameworks were launched in Australia to integrate Information and Communication Technology(ICT) into education.
+From 1994, a series of frameworks were launched in Australia to integrate Information and Communication Technology (ICT) into education.
 Western Australia's 2001 Competency framework for Teachers identified teachers as an important component in developing computer education.
 In 2010, Education Minister Julia Gillard, proposed an education agenda to provide Australia a better education system.
 Besides ACCE, there are many organizations and conferences supporting the development of computer education in Australia.
 Technology in education consists of two major approaches: Learning with technology and learning from technology.
 Technology in education learning and traditional classroom learning have different focuses and defining features.
-There are also four types of computer education:Bring your own device(BYOD), blended learning, online learning, and flipped learning.
+There are also four types of computer education: Bring your own device(BYOD), blended learning, online learning, and flipped learning.